Ilmenite vs Firecrawl — 2026 Comparison

 TL;DR

 Firecrawl is a widely adopted, Node.js-based scraping API that is excellent for general-purpose web-to-markdown conversion.
-Ilmenite is a Rust-native browser engine designed specifically for AI agents, offering significantly lower latency and memory overhead.
+Ilmenite is a Rust-native headless browser designed specifically for AI agents, offering significantly lower latency and memory overhead.
 For developers building high-scale RAG pipelines or autonomous agents, Ilmenite provides a more performant and cost-effective infrastructure.

 What is Firecrawl?